navilg/vagrant-kubernetes/README.md

 ## For windows users

 Windows 10 and 11 fails to start VMs in headless mode.
 To fix this VMs (nodes) must be started in GUI mode.
+Just ingore the GUIs and leave it as it is.

 Update `host_os: windows` in _settings.yaml_ file.
 This will start the VMs in GUI mode when cluster is brought up.